Creamy sweet strawberry ice cream with the slightly tart addition of rhubarb and ginger makes for a most refreshing ice cream treat!

 - Airtight Container

 - Rhubarb Puree

-- In a large bowl, mix strawberries and sugar.
-Allow to sit 15 minutes allowing strawberry juices to be released.
-With a fork, mask half the strawberries and leave the rest for texture in the ice cream.
-Add the rhubarb puree and cream.
+- Ice Cream – In a large bowl, mix strawberries and sugar, and sit for 15-minutes allowing strawberry juices to be released.
+With a fork, mask half of the strawberries and leave the rest for texture in the ice cream.
+Add the rhubarb puree and heavy cream.
 Mix well.

-- Pour the mixture into your ice cream maker and follow the instructions of your ice cream maker.
-Churning times may differ depending on the machine but 20 minutes is usually about enough to produce a creamy and frozen ice cream.
+- Pour the mixture into an ice cream maker (following the instructions of your machine).
+Churning until thick and frozen, times may differ depending on the machine, however 20-minutes is usually about enough to produce a creamy and frozen ice cream.

 - Ice cream is now ready to eat, or freeze.